- Tommy Thompson

 And that, guys n’ gals, is your “1970 Professional Show Biz 101” lesson for the day.

-Now before I bring y’all into Cookin’ Mama’s first nightclub experience, I needs to set the scene a li’l bit for ya, k?
+Now before I bring y’all into Cookin’ Mama’s first nightclub experience - and at the risk of sounding redundant - I still needs to set the scene justa wee bit more for ya, k?
 You have to remember our ages at the time.
 18 years old on the average.
 Give or take a few months.
 Paul & Steve were the “old men” of the band.
 And they were only 19.
 I was only 18.
 Vince n’ Lou were only 17.
 And, Pat was the “Baby Mama” at the ripe young age of 16.
-Oh yeah, sure we’d all played at military bases and such where there was so much booze it was coming out of the bathroom faucets & pissers.

 But, this was different.